 Whoever violates the panhandling ordinance is guilty of a misdemeanor of the fourth degree.
 Whoever violates the ordinance three times or more within one year is guilty of a third degree misdemeanor.

 MAKE CHANGE – NOT SPARE CHANGE!

 And, remember, It’s OK to say “NO” to panhandlers…but say “YES” to giving to the homeless.
 Put your change where you can make one.
 Giving money where it can be used effectively is encouraged.
 Consider a donation of any kind to those organizations that provide the means to help these individuals.

 - Make eye contact or acknowledge the person with a nod.

 - Politely say “no”….and remember that assistance is available for these persons.

 - Walk with confidence.
 The streets of Cincinnati belong to everyone.

 - Remember: Aggressive panhandling is illegal.
 If you feel threatened, seek out a uniformed Police Officer or a uniformed DCI Downtown Ambassador.
 To reach an Ambassador, call 623-3429 or contact the Cincinnati Police Department at 765-1212.
-DCI Clean and Safe team ambassadors wear uniforms composed of royal blue jacket, gold shirt and navy pants.
-If an EMERGENCY, call 911.
+DCI Downtown Ambassadors wear uniforms composed of royal blue jacket, orange shirt and khaki pants.
+In case of an EMERGENCY, call 911.

-- If you want to help financially, donate to your favorite charity.
+- If you want to help financially, please consider making a donation to your favorite charity.